CADViewer/cadviewer-conversion-server/README.md

 1: NodeJS script library for controlling CAD Conversions and communication with CADViewer  - in its preferred folder structure

-2: AutoXchange AX2023 Converter and DWG Merge 2022 Converter - in their preferred folder structure
+2: AutoXchange AX2023 Converter and DWG Merge 2023 Converter - in their preferred folder structure

+***Note:*** If on linux, unpack the compressed AX2023 binary in /converters/ax2023/linux and update the executable name in CADViewer_config.json.

 3: All structures for file-conversion, sample drawings, redlines, etc.

 ## This package does not contain

-4: The converter folder structure contains a larger set of fonts, installed in /cadviewer/converters/ax2022/windows/fonts/, but a fuller set of fonts can be installed.
+4: The converter folder structure contains a larger set of fonts, installed in /cadviewer/converters/ax2023/windows/fonts/, but a fuller set of fonts can be installed.

-Read the sections on installing and handling [Fonts](https://tailormade.com/ax2020techdocs/installation/fonts/) in [AutoXchange 2022 TechDocs](https://tailormade.com/ax2020techdocs/) and [TroubleShooting](https://tailormade.com/ax2020techdocs/troubleshooting/).
+Read the sections on installing and handling [Fonts](https://tailormade.com/ax2020techdocs/installation/fonts/) in [AutoXchange 2023 TechDocs](https://tailormade.com/ax2020techdocs/) and [TroubleShooting](https://tailormade.com/ax2020techdocs/troubleshooting/).